Large prime gaps and probabilistic models: Introduction

 Below we summarize, in rough form, the various results and conjectures for the primes $\cP$, the various random models $\cC, \cG, \cR$ for the primes, and for arbitrary sets $\cA$ obeying a Hardy-Littlewood type conjecture:

-One can of course combine the conclusions of this table with the unconditional bounds in \eqref{g-bounds}, or the conjecture $g(u) \sim u$, to obtain further rigorous or predicted upper and lower bounds for the largest gap.
+Of course, one can combine this table's conclusions with the unconditional bounds in \eqref{g-bounds}, or the conjecture $g(u) \sim u$, to obtain further rigorous or predicted upper and lower bounds for the largest gap.